Cloxygen/OSBot-QMiner/README.md

 QMiner was a long-running Java automation tool used by **17,000+ users** over **9 years**.

-It demonstrates practical Java engineering under the constraints of an external client API: task-based runtime behavior, interactive HUD controls, runtime decision-making based on changing game-state, and long-term support of real users.
+It demonstrates practical Java engineering under the constraints of an external client API: task-based runtime behavior, interactive HUD controls, decisions based on changing game state, and long-term support for real users.

 ---